Tips to Keep Your Ice Maker Filter Clean

 An ice maker filter is necessary to protect your ice maker from dust, debris, and other contaminants.
 If your unit has an air-cooled condenser, it most certainly has an air filter.

-It’s vital that you keep your air filter clean if you want to maintain a steady flow of ice and avoid costly repairs.
+It’s vital that you keep the ice maker air filter clean if you want to maintain a steady flow of ice and avoid costly repairs.

 Let’s go over why air filters are so essential to maintaining your ice machine, and then we’ll show you how to clean them.

 Ice Maker Filter: Your First Line of Defense

 When dirt and other particles enter the unit, they can stick to the condenser, slowing down its ability to cool the refrigerant.
 With enough dirt, dust, debris, and grease, the condenser will no longer be able to expel the heat which can lead to severe problems.
 Air filters help ice machines filter out all those hazardous particles.

 The ice machine condenser is one of its most vital components.
 The condenser’s job is to cool down the refrigerant during the refrigeration process, which the evaporator uses to freeze water into ice.
 As the evaporator removes heat from the water to make ice, the condenser releases that heat through its fins.
 Flowing air helps expel heat outside of the machine and into the surrounding environment.
 The refrigerant is cooled again, and the process repeats in a loop.